Reconnaissance General Bureau: History

 It is the direct successor of the General Staff Department of the Korean People's Army's Reconnaissance Bureau (정찰국) (which was responsible for several North Korean acts of espionage such as the 1996 Gangneung submarine infiltration incident).
 In addition, two former offices of the Central Committee of the Workers' Party of Korea (WPK) were moved into the Reconnaissance General Bureau, namely the WPK's External Investigations and Intelligence Department (조선로동당 대외정보조사부), also known as Office 35, and the WPK's Operations Department, which was responsible for kidnapping foreign nationals during the Cold War.

 The RGB was established in 2009 to consolidate various intelligence and special operations agencies of the North Korean government, meaning that units previously tasked with "political warfare, foreign intelligence, propaganda, subversion, kidnapping, special operations, and assassinations" were merged into one single organization.

 In August 2010, an RGB agent posing as a defector was caught by South Korean police for planning to assassinate Hwang Jang-yop, who had defected from North Korea in 1997.
 The previous month two North Korean spies had been imprisoned for plotting to murder Hwang.
 North Korea denied involvement, but the later defector "Kim Kuk-song" said that he had personally directed the July 2010 operation.
 "Kim" also said "I can tell you that North Korean operatives are playing an active role in various civil society organisations as well as important institutions in South Korea.".

 A defector, a former senior colonel known by the pseudonym Kim Kuk-song, whose identity has been verified by the BBC, had a senior position in the RGB until 2014, and revealed much information about the Bureau's activities in a 2021 interview with the BBC.

 On October 31, 2017, two suspects were arrested by Public Security police in Beijing in an attempt to assassinate Kim Han-sol.
 They were part of a seven-man team sent by the RGB.

 On November 12, 2021, an alleged RGB agent led an operation in Japan to illegally obtain foreign currency to shore up the North Korean economy by ordering two South Korean nationals to conduct a business that was against their official status of residence.

-On February 15, 2022, an upcoming UN report mentions that the RGB is involved in running hotels/casinos/travel agencies/restaurants/bars throughout Cambodia.
+On February 15, 2022, an upcoming UN report mentions that the RGB is involved in running several service-related industries throughout Cambodia.

-Cyberwarfare Operational Role
+Cyberwarfare operational role

 The foundations for North Korean cyber operations were built in the 1990s, after North Korean computer scientists returned from travel abroad proposing to use the Internet as a means to spy on enemies and attack militarily superior opponents such as the United States and South Korea.
 Subsequently, students were sent abroad to China to participate in top computer science programs.

 The cyberwarfare unit was elevated to top priority in 2003 following the US invasion of Iraq.